leemccormick/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI By Paul Hudson
 Learning swiftUI will be helpful for my career as an iOS developer.
-I would like to take this course from Pual Hudson for 100 days to be good at SwiftUI.
+Thank you Pual Hudson for 100 days of SwiftUI.
 - https://www.hackingwithswift.com/100/swiftui

 ## Days 1-14: Introduction to Swift